nomemory/tutorial-java8-streams-lambdas/README.md

 To be more clear, **Functional Interface**s are interfaces that specify exactly one abstract method and can be marked with the `@FunctionalInterface`.

-(Note: This annotation is not mandatory, but it's useful for compile-time checks.
+<sup>(Note: This annotation is not mandatory, but it's useful for compile-time checks.
 Basically if we don't respect the "one abstract method rule" and `@FunctionalInterface` was used, the code won't compile.
-Use it with trust: it will make your code more readable, and it will protect the codebase by not allowing "rogue" developers to add more abstract methods).
+Use it with trust: it will make your code more readable, and it will protect the codebase by not allowing "rogue" developers to add more abstract methods to your functional interfaces).</sup>

 The most obvious examples of `@FunctionalInterface`s from the Java API are: